Spennymoor Town Hall: History

 After population growth associated with the increasing number of coal mines in the town, the local board of health, which had been formed in 1864, established its offices in a market hall which was built in the High Street and completed in 1870.
 The market hall was a single storey structure with a small central tower with a pyramid-style roof.
 After the formation of Spennymoor Urban District Council in 1894, civic leaders decided to demolish the building and to erect a more substantial structure on the same site.

-Construction of the new building began in 1913.
+Construction of the new building began in 1913; the architect was G. T. Wellburn and the contractor J. Miller of South Shields.
+The new building included the Town Hall itself (a public hall measuring 84 ft by 40 ft and designed to seat 850 people) along with municipal offices and an adjacent market hall, measuring 141 ft by 39 ft (since demolished).
 It was designed in the Edwardian Baroque style, was built in red brick with stone dressings at a cost of £18,000 and was completed in 1916.
-The design involved an asymmetrical main frontage with fifteen bays facing onto the High Street; the fifth bay from the left, which slightly projected forward and was faced in stone, featured a doorway on the ground floor with the town's coat of arms in the tympanum, a tall window on the first floor and a clock tower with a roof lantern above.
+The design involved an asymmetrical main frontage with fifteen bays facing onto the High Street.
+The second/third bay from the left had a rusticated arch which originally led to the market hall beyond.
+The fifth bay from the left, which slightly projected forward and was faced in stone, featured a doorway on the ground floor with the town's coat of arms in the tympanum, a tall window on the first floor and a clock tower with a roof lantern above.
+The final bay, pedimented and faced entirely in stone, was the entrance to the public hall.
 The other bays featured shops on the ground floor, baroque style windows on the first floor and pedimented baroque style windows at attic level.
-Internally, the principal room was the council chamber, which was panelled.
+Internally, other than the hall, the principal room was a circular and domed council chamber, which was panelled.